 - Low: Law & Order

 Intersectionality should be used if a show has good representation for additional communities.
 Like One Day at a Time gets one for “PoC-Centric” for a majority Latinx cast and Switched at Birth gets “Disability” Intersectionality tag for having a large Deaf cast.

 Start typing to fill in the content.
 “Law Enforcement” includes PIs and military.

 Worth It, Details & Love

-- Worth: Yes, Meh, No. Be honest.
-If you haven’t seen it, use TDB.
+- Worth It: Yes, Meh, No. If you have not watched the show it, use TDB.

 Watch Online Link(s)